When I started looking for ways to reduce toxins in my home I evaluated the cleaners and disinfectants I used.

 Since essential oils help boost your immune system and are great for disinfecting you can accomplish both at the same time.

 When someone is sick in our house I immediately turn on the diffusers and wipe down surfaces with our homemade “Lysol” letting it sit on surfaces for a few minutes before wiping it with a clean cloth.

 Be Sure To Have A Back-Up Diffuser

-There nothing worse than having your diffuser quit working when someone is sick in the house.
+There is nothing worse than having your diffuser quit working when someone is sick in the house.

 When someone is sick in my home we run the diffuser all day long.